 Vitamin C boosts immunity, which increases the body's ability to fight diseases.
 It also protects the cells and improves various cellular functions.

 It helps absorb plant-based iron, which is essential for people following a vegetarian diet.
-Better iron absorption reduces the risk of anemia.
+Better iron absorption reduces the risk of anaemia.

 All the above-mentioned vegetables are readily available, enabling you to add them to your diet as per your wish.
 However, ensure to include a wide variety of vitamin C-rich vegetables in your diet.
 This way, you will get a good balance of other vital nutrients, without having to bear the side effects of overeating a particular vegetable.